balagit15/Patient-Symptom-Tracker-Project/README.md

 PATIENT SYMPTOM TRACKER

 A web-based application that allows users to register, log in, and securely track their health symptoms with severity levels.
-The application provides health recommendations based on symptom severity and allows users to view a history of their logged symptoms.
+The application provides health recommendations based on symptom severity and allows users to view a history of their logged symptoms.This is a RESTful API application built with Node.js and Express that serves as a Patient Symptom Tracker.
+It allows patients to register, log in, and record symptoms.
+The application also provides endpoints for doctors to view patient symptoms.

 ---------------